imranhsayed/react-workshop/README.md

 ## Before you Start
 I've branched the repo for individual topics.

-To checkout all branches run: `git branch --all`.
+To see all branches run: `git branch --all`.

-To checkout individual branch run: `git checkout <branch name>`.
+To checkout to individual branch run: `git checkout <branch name>`.
+Then check its README.md .
 From there on you should be good.

 ## Branch Info